 - Senegal: In October 2018, PAGE completed a Green Economy Learning Needs Assessment, focusing on the public sector.
 By providing a mapping of the existing offer for green economy learning and an analysis of gaps, the assessment contributes to the short-term goal of improving the green economy knowledge of civil servants and policymakers, while also supporting the long-term objective of integrating green economy principles into national curricula.

 - Jiangsu Province, China: The Green Economy Progress Measurement Framework that was developed by Nanjing University to support evidence-based policy analysis has also been utilized by Fujian Normal University to monitor progress on provincial and city levels, fostering a learning network among universities.
 A Green Development Workshop in December 2019 provided a platform for dialogue and learning between government, research institutes, trade unions and enterprises.
+In 2020 the report ‘2015-2017 Green Economy Progress Measurement for Jiangsu and Fujian Province, China’ was published in Chinese and English.

 Achieve gender equality and empower all women and girls